Community Reinvestment Fund

 The Community Reinvestment Fund, a capital grant program, shall be used for community redevelopment, revitalization and investment capital projects which will improve the economic, culture, historical, and recreational health of Delaware communities.

 Eligible applicants include county and local governments, community-based nonprofit organizations, and private sector nonprofit organizations.
-All nonprofit organizations must hold a 501(c)3 designation in order to be considered eligible.
+All nonprofit organizations must hold a 501(c)3 designation at the time of application submission in order to be considered eligible.
 State agencies, school districts, charter schools, private schools, institutions of higher education, childcare facilities, churches, fire companies, fiscal agents, and for-profit organizations are not eligible for funds from the Community Reinvestment Fund.

 The Grants Management System requires a “My.Delaware.gov” account for access.

-Before you begin, you should review the My Delaware and Grants Management System Registration Guide to prepare for the registration process in the new system.
+If you or your organization has never registered in the Grants Management System, you should review the My Delaware Grants Management System Registration Guide to prepare for the initial registration process

 To access the Grants Management System, click here or click on the graphic below: